Bjartur-I-Dali-Udbo/modernF1/README.md

 # F1_analytics
-Hobbyist project on historical trends in Formula 1 and exploring deeper into data, where modern motorsport data-journalism does not necessarily take all conditions into consideration.
+Hobbyist project on historical trends in Formula 1 and providing proper insights, where modern motorsport data-journalism usually neglects important factors.
+I

 # Data acquisition
+If you are not a nerdy fan of the layout steps for the scientific method, I advise you to skip this part.
+To your important inormation this highly critical part of this scientific project, was not written with passionate love for the most repeated standard procedure known to manking.
 ### **Ergast API** (https://ergast.com/mrd/) Now deprecated
   - Season List, Race Schedule
   - Qualifying Results, Sprint Qualifying Results